EDM-Project/EDM-Ublk-as-a-Swap/README.md

 where X is the device id.

 ## EDM Debugging & Visibility Tools

+We provide some tools designed to facilitate the inspection of swap areas and monitor memory usage.
+By utilizing these tools, users gain insights into the implementation details and underlying processes, enabling them to enhance system performance.

 ### Monitor Memory Usage
 A straightforward monitoring program to show real-time memory usage in RAM and swap areas within a cgroup.